Xanos20/Linux-Kernel-Red-Black-Tree-and-Dynamic-Probe/README.md

 - sudo ./main

 7)
-- One thread in the userspace program can read in user input for creating kprobes
+- One thread in the userspace program can read in user input for creating/removing kprobes
+- From Professor Lee -> The user is fully responsible for placing the kprobes at the correct x86 instruction
+- From TA Gao -> he recommended using flag=1 for writing the kprobe to the rbtree_write fun and flag=2 for writing the kprobe to the rbtree_read fun
+- User will pass an int flag and unsigned int offset for writing/removing kprobes